chungminhtu/bealesd.github.io/blogs/JavaScriptVariablesAndScope.md

 console.log(arr.map(x => x())); // prints [3,3,3]
 ```

  What happenned, why wasn't **i** incremented!
-This is because **i** is bound to the same value outside of the annoymous function, therefore it only takes the last value that **i** was assigned to.
+This is because **i** is bound to the same value outside of the anoymous function, therefore it only takes the last value that **i** was assigned to.
 So what is the solution?

 ```javascript exampleType:Good
 let arr = [];